Spread the love

 The highlight of the park is the five-mile loop, which is a great option for beginners.
 This loop takes you through the woods and along the banks of the Brazos River, offering stunning views of the river and the surrounding countryside.
 You’ll also find plenty of benches and picnic tables along the way, making it a great spot for a family hike.

-See also A Local's Guide to the Best Restaurants in Jackson, MS
+See also A Guide to Visiting the Atomium in Brussels

 If you’re looking for something a bit more challenging, there are several trails that offer more elevation, such as the eight-mile Longleaf Trail.
 This trail takes you through the woods and along the banks of the river, offering stunning views of the river and the surrounding countryside.
 There’s also a 10-mile loop that takes you through some of the more remote sections of the park, as well as a 13-mile loop that takes you through the forest and along the banks of the river.